omitogunjesufemi/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-`3-starwars_title.js` | Script that prints the title Start Wars movies where the episode number matches a given integer `4-starwars_count.js` | script that prints the number of movies where the character “Wedge Antilles” is present `5-request_store.js` | Script that gets the contents of a webpage and stores it in a file
+`3-starwars_title.js` | Script that prints the title Start Wars movies where the episode number matches a given integer `4-starwars_count.js` | script that prints the number of movies where the character “Wedge Antilles” is present `5-request_store.js` | Script that gets the contents of a webpage and stores it in a file `6-completed_tasks.js` | Script that computes the number of tasks completed by userId